dotnet/docs/docs/framework/wcf/feature-details/wcf-web-http-programming-model-overview.md

  This means the WCF WEB HTTP programming model can handle any type of data but, you may be programming against <xref:System.IO.Stream>.

  .NET Framework 3.5 provides support for JSON data (AJAX) as well as Syndication feeds (including ATOM and RSS).
-For more information about these features, see [WCF Web HTTP Formatting](../../../../docs/framework/wcf/feature-details/wcf-web-http-formatting.md)[WCF Syndication Overview](../../../../docs/framework/wcf/feature-details/wcf-syndication-overview.md) and [AJAX Integration and JSON Support](../../../../docs/framework/wcf/feature-details/ajax-integration-and-json-support.md).
+For more information about these features, see [WCF Web HTTP Formatting](../../../../docs/framework/wcf/feature-details/wcf-web-http-formatting.md), [WCF Syndication Overview](../../../../docs/framework/wcf/feature-details/wcf-syndication-overview.md), and [AJAX Integration and JSON Support](../../../../docs/framework/wcf/feature-details/ajax-integration-and-json-support.md).

 ## WCF WEB HTTP Programming Model and Security